iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 > I have changed my phone and number.
 Went on to the suggested site to change the details and verified.
 I now have no location map nor able to simulate an alarm.
 I assume its not working.
 Tried to phone the help line for 4 hours, no answer.
 Usually take 5-10 calls a day but non received since.
 Please make it simpler.<br> :date: __2021-01-11 14:18:19__

-> Update: Thanks for your quick response.
-Although your suggestions didn't resolve the problem, they did nudge me to check elsewhere on the app.
-When it became possible to choose a notification other than Siren before xmas, I chose Default and that's where the problem is.
-I just did Push Notifications having selected Siren, then Pager, I got full notifications from both.
-I hope this helps you and others who have had simular problems.
-This is a question rather than a review.
-Why since the app was upgraded on the 2nd Jan 21 does my phone no longer get notifications?
-I do get the requests, but won't know unless I open the app and check messages/coms.
-The app notification screen has notifcations as On.
-Allow Dot Notifications is On.
-Under Categories The message is This app has not posted any notifications.
-A Push Notification Test did get received in Messages, but sadly no alerts.
-My phone is a Moto G5S using Oreio 8.0.
-There will be no more upgrades from Motorola.<br> :date: __2021-01-08 19:49:53__

-> I used to get push notifications but don't anymore, I click on the app and there is a task waiting for me!
-I have checked all of my settings and they are fine, its just suddenly stopped working and I only see tasks when I open the app.
-I have tried sending a test notification but it didn't work and I have gone through all settings but can't see why it doesn't work.<br> :date: __2021-01-07 20:00:58__

 #### 1-star reviews